 Mountain", because there was a white painted logo for Los Alamos

 High School on the east face of the dome.
 However, the dome is on

-kept the high school kids from repainting the logo for some
+regulations has kept the high school kids from repainting the logo

 The next photograph shows a scoria outcrop near the top of Guaje

 Ridge.
 This is lava that cooled while it was still full of gas

 bubbles.
 Scoria is typically found near the surface of a lava

 flow, and its presence here, near the top of Guaje Ridge, helps